amirhoseyn221177/PriceScrapper/README.md

 Our frontend components are either from React Bootstrap or Material-UI.
 However, they are heavily customized to fit our needs with HTML and CSS.
 These components are integrated into our app with JSX which is the syntax extenstion of JavaScript in React.

 ### Unit 2: React & Redux
 Most of our frontend components are resuable React components such as Product Card, Product Table and Suggested Item carousel.
-We used redux
+We used redux to pass around the authentication token associated with the user in order to authenticate them and to pass around items that need to be showcased.

 ### Unit 3: Mongo DB
 Our database is hosted on MongoDB which contains all our user information such as their first and last name, email, recently viewed list and wish list.